How does SQLCipher compare to other SQLite encryption extensions?

 Page Data Validation (MAC) - SQLCipher implements an additional security feature where each page data is protected by a HMAC “signature”.
 This helps protect the database against tampering because if any page data is modified externally or resequenced SQLCipher will detect the invalid change when the page is read back.
 This validation involves additional processing overhead whenever pages are read or written.
 For testing purposes you can disable HMAC for a SQLCipher database using PRAGMA cipher_use_hmac = OFF; after setting the key, but before using the database.
 Disable HMAC for an accurate comparison against other extensions that don’t provide page data validation / tamper evidence.

-Page Size - SQLCipher uses a default page size of 1024 bytes for encrypted databases.
+Page Size - SQLCipher uses a default page size of 4096 bytes for encrypted databases.
 Depending on the structure of a database this can have a significant affect on performance, particularly if a competing product is using a different page size.
 SQLCipher does allow you the flexibility of changing the page size used via PRAGMA cipher_page_size.
 Typically a smaller page size will perform well with operations that affect a small amount of data, because less information must be encrypted / decrypted to satisfy a statement.
 If statements are operating on large amounts of data then a larger page size may be more efficient (due to a lower number of overall operations required).
 Determining the best page size is therefore an application-specific performance tuning exercise, but you should make sure the same page size is used by all implementations when testing.
-Set SQLCipher’s page size to 4096 to ensure an accurate comparison against current SQLite implementations.
+Set SQLCipher’s page size to the same value as any other products to ensure an accurate comparison against alternate implementations.

 SQLCipher users have reported that SQLCipher outperforms some other SQLite encryption extensions when controlling for these variables.